Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 A web browser is required to configure Deskman, but there are no special network requirements.
 Deskman can be used locally like any other application.

-There are many restrictions available: some of them override others in the same category, some may be useful for you, and some may not.
-Combine restrictions to achieve your goals.
+Deskman includes multiple restrictions and policies: some of them override others in the same category, some may be useful for you, and some may not.
+Combine them to achieve your goals.

 - Open Deskman by visiting http://localhost:2288